presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

 ## API Provider System

-HAI supports multiple AI providers through a modular API provider system.
+Cline supports multiple AI providers through a modular API provider system.
 Each provider is implemented as a separate module in the `src/api/providers/` directory and follows a common interface.

 ### API Provider Architecture